What type of clients do you typically represent?

-How do you provide affordable and effective legal assistance to businesses that may not have a significant legal budget, if any?
+How do you provide affordable and effective legal assistance to businesses or individuals that may not have a significant legal budget, if any?

-Unlike our competitors, we don't over-staff cases or suffer from billable hour goals (which needlessly and selfishly drives up the cost for clients).
-Instead, we spend substantive time with our clients to learn their business and values, and provide effective, efficient, and practical solutions they can employ.
-We also use technology to integrate our systems and avoid re-inventing the wheel (which also unfairly and needlessly results in passing inflated costs onto clients).
+Unlike our competitors, we do not over staff cases or suffer from billable hour goals (which needlessly and selfishly drive up legal cost for clients).
+Instead, we spend substantive time with our clients to learn their business and values, and provide effective, efficient and practical solutions they can employ.
+We also utilize technology to integrate our systems and processes and avoid re-inventing the wheel (to avoid unfairly and needlessly passing inflated costs onto clients).

 What is your approach to fees and alternative fee arrangements?

 We understand the stress, headaches, and natural avoidance business owners and managers face when dealing with legal issues.
-That's why we take a down-to-earth approach and don't charge our clients every time we get on a call or send an email.
-To that end, we offer value-based fee arrangements, budgets, and package options so our clients know what they're getting from inception through finalization.
+That's why we take a down-to-earth approach and do not charge our clients every time we get on a call, listen to a voicemail or send an email.
+To that end, we offer value-based fee arrangements, budgets and flat fee/package options so our clients know what to expect from inception through finalization of legal services.

 What if I have a question about my bill?

-While we always strive to provide a budget, set pricing, or a clear estimate of our service costs, the last thing our clients want is a surprise charge or higher-than-expected bill.
-Rather than hide behind an accounting department or blame overzealous attorneys for potential over-billing, we welcome constant communication with our clients to set and maintain expectations, and ensure our clients are happy with our services.
-We believe in transparency and quickly resolving any billing issues, and welcome dialogue related to what clients pay for our services.
+While we always strive to provide clear communication regarding legal costs, such as providing a budget or estimate of costs, the last thing our clients want is a surprise charge or an unexpected bill.
+Rather than hide behind an accounting department or blame overzealous attorneys who over bill without consideration of a cost-to-value analysis, we welcome communication with our clients to set and maintain expectations regarding legal costs and to ensure our clients are happy with our services.
+We believe in transparency and quickly resolving any billing questions, and we welcome dialogue related to what clients pay for our services.